Code-Institute-Submissions/py/docs/design-thinking/conclusion/conclusion.md

-## Conclusion of the Design Thinking Session:
+## Conclusion of the Design Thinking Session

 **Empathize:**
 We started with understanding the target audience: global users who value clear distinctions between software ownership and licensing, transparency, financial inclusivity, and culturally relevant designs.